 The UT approach centres on the market and organizational environment and the organization of the construction industry and the management of the various stages of the design and building process.
+Next to that, one of the profiles focusses on digital technologies in construction in which both industry dynamics and process management are combined with these digital technologies like BIM and 5D planning.
 Keywords at UT include: cooperation through the entire lifecycle, helicopter view, stakeholder approach and engaged scholarship.
 The emphasis is on designing, managing and organizing the design and building process.
-Courses that are characteristic of UT include the following: Markets, Organisation & Innovation, Procurement Strategies and Tendering, Supply Chain Management and ICT, Collaborative Design & Engineering and Industrialisation & Innovation in Construction.
+Courses that are characteristic of UT include the following: Markets, Organisation & Innovation, Procurement Strategies and Tendering, Supply Chain Management and ICT, Collaborative Design -Engineering and Industrialisation - Innovation in Construction and Digital Technologies in Construction.